A scene from "Arrow, The Ultimate Weapon"

 At a promotional press event on Tuesday in Seoul, the film's director Kim Han-min ("Hand Phone", 2009) said he felt as a child "a visceral pleasure" from using the traditional weapon, which he "hoped the audience will share with this movie".

-A fictional tale set in the Joseon Kingdom (1392-1910), "Arrow" follows Nam-i (Park Hae-il) on his search for younger sister Ja-in (Moon Chae-won) and her fiance Seo-gun (Kim Moo-yeol) after they are kidnapped by Chinese Qing Dynasty soldiers during an invasion.
+A fictional tale set in the Joseon Kingdom (1392-1910), "Arrow" follows Nam-i (Park Hae-il) on his search for younger sister Ja-in (Moon Chae-won) and her fiance Seo-gun (Kim Mu-yeol) after they are kidnapped by Chinese Qing Dynasty soldiers during an invasion.

 The filmmakers stressed the importance of sound design to produce the chilling effects of the high-speed weapon and hope the audience would be able to tell the difference.